xamberl/htc-wordcount/README.md

     ```
     [user@ap2002]$ ./wordcount.py Dracula.txt
     ```
-    It should create a `count.Dracula.txt` file.
-Delete this file after testing the Python script.

 1. View the contents of the submit file `wordcount.sub`.
 This file describes the computational work we want to  submit to HTCondor.
     ```